Preliminary 5.7 magnitude earthquake shakes Hawaii's Big Island

 HAWAII - A preliminary 5.7 magnitude earthquake shook the Big Island of Hawaii Friday afternoon.

 At least six aftershocks have been reported in the same area on the USGS website.
-The largest aftershock as of 12:42 p.m. was a preliminary 3.3 magnitude earthquake at 12:12 p.m.
+The largest aftershock was a preliminary 3.3 magnitude earthquake at 12:12 p.m.
+PST.

 The Office of the Governor of Hawaii posted on X, formerly known as Twitter, that no tsunami is expected.